Reckziegel/tcopula/README.md

 ```

 As the output shows, the commovements in interest-rates variations are
 quite high.
-The optimal degree of freedom is \(v=50\), which may
+The optimal degree of freedom for `swap_diff` is *v* = 49,
-indicate that fat-tails are not an issue for this particular dataset.
+which may indicate that tick-tails are not an issue for this particular

-Finally, the imposed eigenvalue structure can be visualized with an
-additional help from the [ggplot2](https://ggplot2.tidyverse.org/)
-package.
+dataset.

+The imposed structure stands-out in the image that follows:

 ``` r
 library(ggplot2)